igor-martynov/simple_reporter/README.md

 ping - host ping result
-traceroute - host traceroute result df-trivial - trivial df output downtime - whether server booted from downtime, and how long it was. required to regularly save heartbeat using option --save-heartbeat
+traceroute - host traceroute result df-trivial - trivial df output downtime - whether server booted from downtime, and how long it was. required to regularly save heartbeat using cli option --save-heartbeat